Interface Advanced¶

 for i in element: print (i)

-Or, if you know that there are multiple matching elements and you want to get the Nth matching element, you can use the following API.
+Or if you know there are multiple matched elements and want to obtain the specified Nth matched element, you can use the following interface.

 element_3rd = element.get(3)

-You will not usually use this API directly.
-The following call can get the number of elements matched by your current selector.
+Normally you may not use this interface directly.
+The following call can obtain the number of elements matched by your current selector.

 >>> element.count()